Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 Nevertheless, certain challenges remain.
 The company continues to face legal risks related to talc-based product litigation and declining Stelara sales due to intensifying competition from biosimilars.

-Johnson & Johnson Q2 2025 earnings results
+Johnson & Johnson Q2 2025 financial results

 Johnson & Johnson released its Q2 2025 earnings report on 16 July 2025, once again beating market expectations.
 The key metrics are outlined below, compared to Q2 2024: